 It can be easy to get carried away and push your limits when trying to achieve your fitness goals.
 After all, more is better right?
 Well not necessarily.
 We should train and strive to make progress, but there's one thing you're doing that might be slowing down that progress....
 Not resting enough.

 Many athletes know that enough rest is essential to continue performing and making progress.
-But, somehow people still overtrain because of the guilt they feel for taking a day off.
-This is especially relevant right now.
-A lot of people are currently on a shelter-in place order because of the Coronavirus.
-So we are unable to go to the gym and train like we normally do, or do anything that resembles a normal life!
-We might feel this need to workout every day and train harder to make up for the fact that we can't go out.
+But, somehow they still overtrain because of the guilt they feel for taking a day off.
+Even beginners can get wrapped up into working out every day once they start seeing results, but those results can begin to slow down and eventually lead to a workout plateau.
 If you're one of those people, stop feeling guilty for taking a rest day - Your body and muscles need recovery time.

 If resting is not your thing or you don't even know what to do on rest days, then this one's for you!
 We're here to tell you why exactly rest is important in order to achieve your fitness goals, plus a few tips on what to do on your rest day so you're still being productive and not just bored at home!

 If you don't know by now, YES!
 They are actually just as important as your intense training days.
 Recovery time is needed in any type of exercise program to prevent overtraining and from your body breaking down from intense exercise.

 Here are a few reasons why they are so important....

 Weight training is the first step to muscle building.
 The real magic happens during recovery.
 Exercise causes physical stress in our bodies, your muscles need time to adapt and recover from that stress in order to see results.
 During that rest, your body breaks down muscle tissue so it can adapt to the new straining exercise and grow back stronger.